Traderhs/Backtesting/README.md

       <StrategyClass>.hpp
       <IndicatorClass>.cpp
       <IndicatorClass>.hpp
   ...
-(Backboard static assets may also be copied alongside)
+(BackBoard static assets may also be copied alongside)
 ```

 Notes:

-- `Backboard/config.json` is a comprehensive run manifest (symbols, bar coverage, exchange/leverage/funding metadata,
+- `BackBoard/config.json` is a comprehensive run manifest (symbols, bar coverage, exchange/leverage/funding metadata,
   engine settings, strategy/indicator descriptors).
-- `Backboard/trade_list.json` is exported as UTF-8 with BOM for compatibility.
+- `BackBoard/trade_list.json` is exported as UTF-8 with BOM for compatibility.
-- `Backboard/Indicators/*` stores indicator time series for plotted (non-OHLCV) indicators.
+- `BackBoard/Indicators/*` stores indicator time series for plotted (non-OHLCV) indicators.
-- `Backboard/Sources/*` stores copies of the strategy/indicator source/header files when paths are available.
+- `BackBoard/Sources/*` stores copies of the strategy/indicator source/header files when paths are available.
-- If a local Backboard package is present at `Sources/js/Backboard Package`, it is copied into the run directory;
+- If a local BackBoard package is present at `Sources/js/BackBoard Package`, it is copied into the run directory;
-  otherwise, the engine can fetch a packaged Backboard from a GitHub release as a fallback.
+  otherwise, the engine can fetch a packaged BackBoard from a GitHub release as a fallback.

 ---